What is a student placement?

 We’re looking for families in Bath with multiples for daily placements, as detailed above, or within an hour’s drive of Bath if you have accommodation.

-For Norland students to gain valuable experience of living in with a family, we’re looking for families with two or more children in South West London or within an 45-minute drive of the Bath area.
+For Norland students to gain valuable experience of living in with a family, we’re looking for families with two or more children that have a SW postcode or within an 45-minute drive of the Bath area.
 One child will need to be under the age of two at the start of the placement with the other under the age of five and the family will need a primary carer at home full-time.
 The students will do eleven hours per day, Monday to Thursday, with slightly reduced hours on a Friday.
 The next residential placements will take place in February and May/June 2022.

 Request a student placement